 Supplementing with Beta-Hydroxybutyrate (BHB)

 BHB can be thought of as the “goal” of a ketogenic diet; it is the ketone body that is most elevated when nutritional ketosis is successfully induced and carries its own therapeutic properties.
-BHB is not stable on its own, so when it is in supplement form, it is most commonly found in powder form bound to the minerals Calcium, Magnesium or Sodium.
-For those supplementing with Calcium BHB (CaBHB), Magnesium BHB (MgBHB), or Sodium BHB (NaBHB), it is common to see all three in combination to ensure balanced mineral intake.
-Some also add Potassium Citrate, Potassium Chloride or Potassium Bicarbonate to the mix, as well, to keep Potassium levels optimal.
+BHB is not stable on its own, so when it is in supplement form, it is most commonly found in powder form bound to the minerals Calcium, Magnesium, Sodium or Potassium.
+For those supplementing with Calcium BHB (CaBHB), Magnesium BHB (MgBHB), Sodium BHB (NaBHB), or Potassium BHB (KBHB) it is common to see a combination of three or four to ensure balanced mineral intake.
 Supplemental BHB accelerates fat adaptation and reduces the symptoms of “keto flu” for those who are new to the diet.
 For those already keto-adapted, BHB can be used as a carbohydrate-alternative fuel source before, during, or after exercise, and BHB can quickly return one to a state of ketosis when it would just be rude to refuse a slice of birthday cake.

-Are you formulating for the ketogenic health market?
+Are you formulating for the ketogenic or low-carb health markets?
 Let's talk about goBHB.